Notes on Legal Notice

 What Should Be the Name of the Link to the Legal Notice Page?

 Since there is no exact translation for the German term Impressum, you have several options that you can use.
 In particular, a term that imply that it is a legal requirement is recommended.
+The term imprint is not sufficient, because it can be used (in the publishing industry) to refer to a brand name.

 The most commonly used term is Legal Notice.
 Alternatively, the term Legal Disclosure can be used.
 The often used term Imprint is incorrect for a website and should not be used.